RockefellerArchiveCenter/bits_and_bytes/_posts/2019-02-12-the-joy-of-competence.md

 ---
-title: The Joy of Competence
+title: "The Joys of Competence: on refactoring, context and learning"
 date: 2019-02-12T14:00:00
 author: Hillel Arnold
 layout: post